 Categories

 Add Additional Time or Attempts for a Student in New Quizzes

-An accommodation is a change to the learning environment or conditions to better help a certain student learn.
 Once you have set up your quiz in Canvas, including the allowed time for all students, you can easily change that time requirement for select students without editing the rest of the class.
-Canvas allows instructors to […]
+Canvas allows instructors to provide accommodations such as extra time and extra quiz attempts to their students using the Quiz Moderation feature. […]

+Categories